-Her album The Divine Miss M (1974) won Midler a Grammy Award as Best New Artist, and the same year she received a Tony Award for her record-breaking Broadway show.
-Her dramatic performance in the film The Rose (1979) earned her an Oscar nomination, and she has since enjoyed considerable commercial success in a string of films including Outrageous Fortune (1987), Big Business (1988), Scenes from a Mall (1991), The First Wives Club (1996), and Get Bruce (1999).
+Midler's dramatic performance in the film The Rose (1979), in which she played a self-destructive rock star, earned her an Academy Award nomination, while the film itself won two Golden Globes and a Grammy for the title song.
+She has since enjoyed considerable commercial success in a string of films including Outrageous Fortune (1987), Big Business (1988), Scenes from a Mall (1991), The First Wives Club (1996) and Get Bruce (1999).

-More recently, Midler starred in a remake of the 1975 comedic thriller The Stepford Wives (2004) with Nicole Kidman and Glenn Close.
-She also appeared in the film Then She Found Me with Helen Hunt and Colin Firth.
+Later, Midler starred in her own television series, Bette, in 2000 that lasted for one season.
+She then starred in a remake of the 1975 comedic thriller The Stepford Wives (2004) with Nicole Kidman and Glenn Close.
+She also appeared in the film Then She Found Me (2007) with Helen Hunt and Colin Firth.

 Midler's recorded an album of holiday songs, Cool Yule, in 2006.
 The album was nominated for a Grammy in 2007.
 The next year, she announced that she reached a deal with the entertainment promotion company AEG Live to become the resident artist at the famed Las Vegas hotel and casino Caesar's Palace.